 Do you agree with the proposed changes to Part 1 of the Code to clarify the definition of a UTS?
 If you agree/disagree, please explain why, including why in your view the proposal is consistent/inconsistent with achieving the Authority's statutory objective in section 15 of the Act.
-Ref Submitter Comment Electricity Authority response being inoperative when required).
+Ref Ref Submitter Comment Electricity Authority response Electricity Authority response being inoperative when required).
 The overall impact on the likelihood of finding a UTS depends on the interaction of the different elements in the UTS definition.
 While the Authority does not consider that the proposed amendments would materially alter the overall likelihood (but would improve clarity), it acknowledges that this is a matter of judgement and some submitters have a different view on the issue.

-3. Do you agree that the examples in paragraph (c) of the current definition of a UTS should be retained in the Code, and moved to P If you agree/disagree, please explain why, including why in your view the proposal is consistent/inconsistent with achieving the Authority's statutory objective in section 15 of the Act.
+3. Do you agree that the examples in paragraph (c) of the current definition of a UTS should be retained in the Code, and moved to Par If you agree/disagree, please explain why, including why in your view the proposal is consistent/inconsistent with achieving the Authority's statutory objective in section 15 of the Act.
 Ref Submitter Comment Electricity Authority response 3.1.
 Vector Issues regarding scope arise because of paragraph (c)Paragraph (c) is too wide because it contains the qualification "without limitation" and "(v) any exceptional or unforeseen circumstance that is at variance with, or that threatens or may threaten, generally accepted principles of trading or the public interest."However, a UTS should only be declared when it has been determined that the party has acted undesirably.
-The amendment would frustrate the ability to deter trading practices that harm the market and create uncertainty around what may be deemed a UTS.It is not enough to merely include paragraph (c) as "examples" in Part 5 of the Code.
-The Authority should amend rather than delete paragraph (c) of the definition of a UTS along the following lines:(c) that is caused by misleading, deceptive or undesirable conduct or activity which includes, without limitation:(i) manipulative or attempted manipulative trading activity; and (ii) conduct in relation to trading that is misleading or deceptive, or likely to mislead or deceive; and (iii) unwarranted speculation or an undesirable practice; and (iv) material breach of any law The Authority disagrees.
+The amendment would frustrate the ability to deter trading practices that harm the market and create uncertainty around what may be deemed a UTS.It is not enough to merely include paragraph (c) as "examples" in Part 5 The Authority disagrees.
 The Wholesale Advisory Group is currently considering whether to recommend the possible introduction of market conduct standards that could more directly pertain to the sorts of issues described by Vector.
 UTS provisions are, by design, more generic, as market providers cannot foresee all future eventualities, and some practices are particularly difficult to specify in the market rules.
 The Authority does not consider that UTS provisions should be confined to addressing situations where a "party has acted undesirably".
 For example, a situation might arise due to an Act of God.
 3.2.
 Genesis Energy Unnecessary because of High Court decision Given the High Court has clarified the hierarchy between (a) and (b) and (c), moving (c) to 5.1 is not required.
 The Authority disagrees.
 Relying solely on the High Court decision to provide interpretive guidance is not ideal.
 Providing clarity within the Code provisions themselves is preferable.
 Moving paragraph (c) clarifies the interpretation of the